Geekplay-Team/GeekplaySDK/Assets/Plugins/GeekplaySDK/Geekplay SDK for Unity.md

     public float joyStickY = 0.0f;
 }

-//	Start Geekplay SDK
-//	When you pull the trigger, _shootHandler callback will be executed. void StartSDK(Action _shootHandler);
+//	Start Geekplay SDK.
+When initialized, _complete callback will be executed.
+When you pull the trigger, _shootHandler callback will be executed. void StartSDK(Action _shootHandler, Action _complete = null);

 //	Get the data of trigger and joystick
 AR_Gun GetGunState();